cs1730/csx730-uthread/README.md

 Without `setjmp(3)` and `longjmp(3)`, this task may seem daunting.
 Not to worry, this too can be done using an `__asm__` block.
 To simulate `setjmp(3)`, save the values of the relevant registers.
-To simulate `longjmp(3)`, restore the register values, then return the previously saved environment.
+To simulate `longjmp(3)`, restore the register values, then return to the previously saved environment by setting the stack pointer and manually returning.

 ## How to Get the Skeleton Code